Issue 1 - An Amendment Concerning Civil Lawsuits and the Powers of the General Assembly

 On Election Day, you will see only the popular name and title of each proposal.
-Want to read the rest of it?
-Here's a link to the complete text of Issue 1, otherwise known as House Joint Resolution 1027.
+Want to see the rest of it?
+Here's a link to the complete text of Issue 1.

-Watch our specialist explain the facts of Issue 1 in the video below.
+Watch our specialists explain Issue 1 in the video below.

-How did this issue get on the ballot?
+How did Issue 1 get on the ballot?

-Arkansas senators and representatives decided last year to put Issue 1 on the 2016 ballot for voters to decide.
+Arkansas senators and representatives voted last year to put Issue 1 on the Nov.
+6, 2018 ballot for voters to decide.

 Who is supporting or opposing this measure?

-Opponents and supporters that spend money to campaign are required to register with the Arkansas Ethics Commission as a ballot or legislative question committee.
+Supporters and opponents that spend money to campaign on this issue are required to register with the Arkansas Ethics Commission as a ballot or legislative question committee.
 Visit the Commission's website to view these filings, which include names of people behind a group and how much money has been raised or spent.